Brake. Hide. Compensate.

 Despite what some people believe, flash hiders DO NOT make a gun invisible and do not make a firearm more dangerous.
 The primary function of a flash hider is to reduce the flash from the perspective of the shooter, so that the flash does not temporarily blind the shooter (especially in low light conditions).
 While a flash hider can reduce the flash as seen from an observer, it will by no means make the flash imperceptible.

+Flash hiders do not reduce recoil.
 Flash hiders do not necessarily compensate for muzzle rise.
 The A2 flash hider design can provide minimal compensation due to the presence of vents on the top, but not on the bottom (the lack of vents on the bottom is designed to reduce dust kicked up during fire).

-PB Picks
+PB Picks:

 Compensator